Okay, thanks for reminding me of that because I'll keep reminding me of that.

 These guys remind me of a bunch of yapping little chihuahuas.

-They come up to you, these little yapping little dogs, and they just they're big and bold, they're tiny little things, no bigger than a hot dog.
+They come up to you, these little yapping little dogs, and they just, they're big and bold.

 You just want to kick them across the street when they come up and yap at you.

-And all you got to do, little chihuahua, these things are constantly, and I don't I know a lot of Chihuahua lovers out there, but I've got to describe them accurately.
+And all you got to do, little chihuahua, these things are constantly, and I don't, I know a lot of chihuahua lovers out there, but I've got to describe them accurately.

 These little things, they look like they're constantly just on this side of a nervous breakdown.

-They're shaking, and they're just like these guys Democrats are.
+They're shaking, and they're just like these guys, Democrats are.

-And he better not swagger as much.
+He better not swagger as much.

-Well, I mean, what that's that's the the brilliant campaign that's going to win back the Congress or shrink the Republican majority.
+That's the brilliant campaign that's going to win back the Congress or shrink the Republican majority.

 And then there's this from our old buddy Ronald Brownstein of the Los Angeles Times.